avanesso/Landing-Page/README.md

-readme-template
-A template for github readme's.
-Originally found at https://gist.github.com/PurpleBooth/109311bb0361f32d87a2 and made by @PurpleBooth

-Project Title
+Project Title:
-#Udacity Landing Page Project
+Udacity Landing Page Project

-Getting Started
+Getting Started:
 The code can be downloaded via accesing code(green button with arrow pointing down)>Download ZIP> save to your local folder

-Running
+Running:
 open Index.html file in your prefered browser

-Prerequisites
+Prerequisites:
 Any hardware capable running a modern day browser will do

-Built With
+Built With:
 HTML
 CSS
 JS

-Authors
+Authors:
 Andrey G.

-License
+License:
 None, free for all